BuaBook/amazon-s3-file-transfer/README.md

 * Application environment path prefix
    * This allows multiple environments to use the same S3 bucket but data separation at the root level of the bucket between them.
 The environment can be specified as any String.
 * Automatic content length calculation
-* File downloaded as String
+* Files downloaded straight to String

 Uploading can be performed in 3 ways, each allow the caller to do more configuration: